GSSJacky/nativeclient-docker/README.md

 gfsh>exit
 ```

 # Switch to NCWork folder which has the compiled quickstart samples.
-Run the BasicOperations sample and do some operations to exampleRegion.
+# Run the BasicOperations sample for verification.

 ```
 root@3facc296b49f:/opt/pivotal# cd /opt/pivotal/NCWork